Express Plumbing Heating & Air Blog

 With all of these bells and whistles.
 You may pay somewhere around $700 for a standard acrylic or fiberglass tub.
 Once you add lights, bubbles, digital controls, and make it a fancy color, you could be well past $15,000!

 If you’re looking for a tough tub, you’ll want to look into enameled steel.
 So the good part is that they are resistant to scratching or staining.
-These sensible tubs will run you about $400-$1,000 and even the higher end tubs won’t break $10,000.
+These sensible tubs will run you about $400-$1,000 and even the higher-end tubs won’t break $10,000.

 Now, if your bathroom is being dressed to impress, there are the crème-de-la-crème of bathtub materials.
 Of course, copper is the classic bathroom up-do.
 A copper tub will run somewhere between $4,000 and $50,000.
 Did you know that you could have your tub made from laminate wood or carved stone?
-So these freestanding beauties will run you anywhere form $15,000-$20,000.
+So these freestanding beauties will run you anywhere from $15,000-$20,000.